The Commonplace

 Key Points

-• Stress → Performance: β = 0.158, p < 0.001 (study interprets this as stress reducing performance).
+• Stress → Performance: b = 0.158, T = 4.774, p < 0.001 (stress reduces performance).

-• Stress → Retention: β = 0.321, p < 0.001 (stress reduces retention).
+• Stress → Retention: b = 0.321, T = 10.988, p < 0.001 (stress reduces retention).

-• Performance → Retention: β = 0.348, p < 0.001 (better performance increases retention).
+• Performance → Retention: b = 0.348, T = 11.868, p < 0.001 (higher performance raises retention).

 Data & Methods

-• Design: Cross-sectional quantitative survey using purposive sampling.
+• Design: Cross-sectional quantitative survey, purposive sampling.

 Implications for AI Economics

-• Productivity and retention channeling:
+• Labor productivity and retention economics:

-• Complementarities and task reallocation:
+• Wage, skill, and task composition:

-• Equity and distributional considerations:
+• Policy and broader economic considerations:

 Assessment